tomeryeh/demo/cabble/docs/tutorial.md

 ### Propose a Ride pub-sub

-When the user click on a candidate icon, a popup appear and the user has the possibility to propose a ride.
+In Cabble, when an user click on a candidate icon, a popup appear and the user has the possibility to propose a ride.

-Propose a ride in Cabble correspond to create a document `rideproposal` in Kuzzle :
+From a Kuzzle point of view a ride proposal correspond to the creation of a document `rideproposal` in Kuzzle :

 ```javascript
 	kuzzle.create(CABBLE_COLLECTION_RIDES, rideProposal, true,